lortza/lortza.github.io/_posts/2023-01-03-css-grid-for-tarot.md

 | <span class="table-caption">The cards are rendered into generic non-customized columns and rows.</span> | <span class="table-caption">The cards are positioned exactly where I want them to be.</span> |

 <br>
 This refactor was satisfying because it solved a problem that I had stopped thinking about solutions for a long time ago.
-It took some creating problem solving to figure it out and the results are so pretty!
+It took some creative problem solving to figure it out and the results are so pretty!
 I'm glad to have gotten the inspiration I needed to finally endeavor on this long-overdue refactor.

-Of course, my next feature set is already in my mind: when I use the admin interface to create a new reading spread and fill in the grid size and card locations, I have to picture a grid in my mind (complete with half rows and half columns 😱) or use a whiteboard to figure it out.
+Of course, the next set of feature I want is already in my mind: when I use the admin interface to create a new reading spread and fill in the grid size and card locations, I have to picture a grid in my mind (complete with half rows and half columns 😱) or use a whiteboard to figure it out.
 I would love to be able to click on a square in a grid on the form page or drag and drop a card to a grid location.
 Right now, that's outside of the limits of my desire to do this work 😂 and I don't see myself building a whole lot more spreads right now, so we'll see how many more years it takes for me to get around to implementing that admin feature.